-Prerequisites: 25.110 and 25.120 or 27.311/811 or 27.828 or 27.111 or 27.172.
+Prerequisites: 25.110 and 25.120 or 27.010 and 27.030 or 27.811 or 27.828 or 27.111 or 27.172.
 Excluded: 27.860.

 Beaches and their response to waves, currents and sediment movement.
 Barrier systems, lagoons and estuaries.
 Rock platforms.
 Quaternary sea level changes.
 Hydraulic geometry of stream channels, including effects of sediment transport and humans' activities.
 Hillslope form, process and associated slope materials.
 Methods of slope measurement, analysis and survey.
 Hillslope models.
 Systems approach, equilibrium concepts and modelling in landform studies.
 Field projects in coastal and fluvial geomorphology, and laboratory time is devoted to statistical exercises using data collected from maps, airphotographs and in the field.